ovidiuop27/test_poetry_api/README.md

 If the compare_results method detects any differences, it will save the differences in a JSON file within the compared_results directory.
 The filename includes a timestamp for easy tracking.
 This allows for easier debugging and tracking of mismatches between actual and expected API responses.

-## Reason for Choosing DeepDiff
-DeepDiff is used here due to its robustness in detecting even minor discrepancies between the API response and expected data.
-It is especially helpful in validating dynamic API content, where slight changes may be introduced by the data source.
-With DeepDiff, the tests can ignore minor ordering issues while detecting meaningful differences, and the results of failing tests are saved to JSON files in compared_results for easy debugging.

-## Notes:
-Encoding Issue: When Python read the request results, certain characters in the response were misinterpreted.
-For example, 'And brought’st Thy sweets along with Thee.' was read as 'And broughtâ€™st Thy sweets along with Thee.'.
-To handle this, "encoding='utf-8'" was added when reading the expected files.

 One of the tests will fail to showcase how DeepDiff highlights differences might look like.
 Example of DeepDiff Output for failing tests:
 ```
 'values_changed': {